HanmeiTang/Notes/Python_MacOS_setup.md

 # Initial set up guide

 This is a work space setup for a brand-new laptop with Mac OSX system.
-I am trying to reproduce MAVRL initial setup guide, which was in Mavrl wiki but recently gone.

 ## Step 1: Install Xcode